BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 Expert Rider.

-Hunt Master â€” *Fimbul's ability to stalk his foes extends across all types of ground.*
+Hunt Master — *Fimbul's ability to stalk his foes extends across all types of ground.*

-When mounted, Fimbul ignores the penalties suffered by Cavalry models attempting to move in difficult terrain â€” this even enables him to gain the bonuses for charging!
+When mounted, Fimbul ignores the penalties suffered by Cavalry models attempting to move in difficult terrain — this even enables him to gain the bonuses for charging!

 **HUNTER ORC CAPTAIN 45 POINTS**

-**ORC, INFANTRY, HERO â€” HERO OF FORTITUDE**
+**ORC, INFANTRY, HERO — HERO OF FORTITUDE**

 Mv F S D A W C